iugamarian/links/README.md

-# Windows 10 LTSB can be left unactivated but only for trial period
+# Windows 10 Home, Pro, Enterprise, Enterprise LTSB can be left unactivated but only for trial period

 https://linustechtips.com/main/topic/956409-windows-10-ltsb-no-more-damn-updates/